Gambling to survive 動画

 .

-Our language dilemma necessitated that we prepare and rehearse for all possible scenarios ahead of time.
-I used a system of colored cards, Spanish, coded Japanese, and numbers to communicate from the sideline.
+Our language dilemma necessitated that we prepare and rehearse for every possible scenario ahead of time.
+I used a system of colored cards, Spanish, coded Japanese, and numbers to communicate with my players from the sideline.
 If anything unrehearsed were to occur, we were dead in the water.

 .